gamemann/Pterodactyl-Packet-Watch/README.md

 * `reloadtime` => If above 0, will reload the configuration file and retrieve servers from the API every *x* seconds.
 * `addservers` => Whether or not to automatically add servers to the config from the Pterodactyl API.
 * `defenable` => The default enable boolean of a server added via the Pterodactyl API.
+* `defthreshold` => The default threshold of a server added via the Pterodactyl API.
-* `defscantime` => The default scan time of a server added via the Pterodactyl API.
+* `defcount` => The default count (max latencies stored) of a server added via the Pterodactyl API.
-* `defmaxfails` => The default max fails of a server added via the Pterodactyl API.
+* `definterval` => The default interal between scanning servers of a server added via the Pterodactyl API.
-* `defmaxrestarts` => The default max restarts of a server added via the Pterodactyl API.
+* `deftimeout` => The default packet timeout of a server added via the Pterodactyl API.
-* `defrestartint` => The default restart interval of a server added via the Pterodactyl API.
+* `defmaxdetects` => The default max detects of a server added via the Pterodactyl API.
-* `defreportonly` => The default report only boolean of a server added via the Pterodactyl API.
+* `defcooldown` => The default cooldown between detects of a server added via the Pterodactyl API.
 * `defmentions` => The default mentions JSON for servers added via the Pterodactyl API.
 * `servers` => An array of servers to watch (read below).
 * `misc` => An array of misc options (read below).